Aurified-266/VulkanSystemRenderSwitcher/README.md

 - Safe Property Setting: Ensured set_prop uses resetprop (Magisk) when available, falling back to setprop safely.
 - Process Priority: Added renice to lower the script's CPU priority so it doesn't lag the system.

-3. 🎯 Clarified Functionality (The "Truth")
+**3. 🎯 Clarified Functionality (The "Truth")
-Corrected the misleading claims in the original module.
+Corrected the misleading claims in the original module.**

 **`Old Claim: "Forcibly switches OpenGL ES programs to use Vulkan."` - *(False)***